opendatalab/PDF-Extract-Kit/README.md

 ### Formula Recognition

 [UniMERNet](https://github.com/opendatalab/UniMERNet) is an algorithm designed for diverse formula recognition in real-world scenarios.
 By constructing large-scale training data and carefully designed results, it achieves excellent recognition performance for complex long formulas, handwritten formulas, and noisy screenshot formulas.

+### Table Recognition

+[StructEqTable](https://github.com/UniModal4Reasoning/StructEqTable-Deploy) is a high efficiency toolkit that can converts table images into LaTeX/HTML/MarkDown.
+The latest version, powered by the InternVL2-1B foundation model,  improves Chinese recognition accuracy and expands multi-format output options.

 #### For more visual and inference results of the models, please refer to the [PDF-Extract-Kit tutorial documentation](xxx).